 We consider strong and transparent corporate governance practices to be an important factor in the overall success of the Company.
 We understand that sound corporate governance is essential to assisting Nuvei in achieving superior results in creating and maintaining long term shareholder value and we are committed to adopting and adhering to high standards in corporate governance.
-Our available at Governance Guidelines. which our website Corporate are on https://investors.nuvei.com, reflect this commitment and we review and revise these Guidelines on an ongoing basis.
+Our Corporate Governance Guidelines, which are available on our website at https://investors.nuvei.com, reflect this commitment and we review and revise these Guidelines on an ongoing basis.

 As a Canadian reporting issuer with securities listed on the TSX, our governance policies and practices comply with all applicable rules adopted by the CSA, as well as the governance requirements of the TSX.
 In addition, as a reporting issuer in the United States with securities listed on the Nasdaq, we are subject to the governance requirements of the Nasdaq and the rules and regulations of the SEC.
-Since Nuvei is a "foreign private issuer", as defined in SEC rules and regulations, we are entitled to follow
+Since Nuvei is a "foreign private issuer", as defined in regulations of the SEC.
+Since Nuvei is a "foreign private issuer", as defined in SEC rules and regulations, we are entitled to follow certain Canadian corporate governance practices that differ from the corporate governance requirements applicable to U.S. domestic public companies listed on the Nasdaq.